 Q 27: What are out-of-network services, and do consumers have any coverage for them?

-Services are considered out-of-network if they’re from a doctor, hospital, or other provider that doesn’t have a contractual relationship with a particular health plan.
+Services are considered out-of-network if they are from a doctor, hospital, or other provider that does not have a contractual relationship with a particular health plan.
 Not all plans cover out-of-network services, but when they do, a consumer’s share of the cost is usually a lot higher than for an in-network service.
-(See Question 24 regarding preventive services and Question 29 regarding emergency services.)
-Consumers should find out whether a provider is in-network before they receive services.
+(See Question 24 on preventive services and Question 29 on emergency services.)
+Whenever possible, consumers should find out whether a provider is in-network before they receive services.
 Consumers also should find out if their regular or desired health care providers are in-network before they buy a plan.
 Additionally, different plans offered by the same insurer may have different provider networks, so consumers should be careful to look at the network for their specific plan.
+When reviewing plans to purchase, the specific plan name should be reflected on the Summary of Benefits and Coverage (SBC).
+After a plan has been purchased, the specific plan name can be found on the cover page of your policy document or on your health insurance identification card.

-Though the ACA limits how much money a person is required to spend each year on his or her family’s health care, health insurers are permitted, although not required by federal law, to count the cost of out-of-network services toward these limits.
+Though the ACA limits how much money a person must spend each year on his or her family’s health care, health insurers are allowed, although not required by federal law, to count the cost of out-of-network services toward these limits.

 A plan’s SBC will include information about coverage for out-of-network services and an Internet address to see the plan’s provider network.
 Q 28: How do consumers determine if their doctor or dentist is in the network?